 Bespoke playlists are triggering ‘musical memories’ for our residents at Lambwood Heights Care Home

-Our residents at Lambwood Heights Care Home have been enjoying memories of Sunday lunch with the family, trips to the cinema and live concerts thanks to a donation of refurbished MP3 players by dementia charity Purple Angel Global.
+Our residents at Lambwood Heights Care Home in Chigwell have been enjoying memories of Sunday lunch with the family, trips to the cinema and live concerts thanks to a donation of refurbished MP3 players by dementia charity Purple Angel Global.

 Families and close friends were asked to pick out 15 favourite songs to be included in the MP3 players so that each one would be meaningful to our residents.
 The bespoke playlists created helped in triggering resident’s ‘musical memories’ from the past.